G-sharp/G-sharp.github.io/about.markdown

 permalink: /about/
 ---

 Hi, I am Gsharp.
-We are under pressure.
+I'm thinking about it.